CGurity/SDA/en/_activities/0201-Introduction-to-policies.md

 ### Previous planning

-* In the event of requiring some audiovisual material such as presentations, videos or papers with the concepts addressed and/or examples.
+* If any audiovisual materials are needed, such as presentations, videos or printed materials with the concepts and/or examples.

 ### Instructions
 1. Expose the concept of security policy to the group: